 4. The Timeline

 Finally, what resources do you need to achieve the goals and activities outlined in your strategic program?
-Who will carry out those activities (including staff and external suppliers)?
-What is your budget for resourcing your well-considered strategic plan?
+Who will carry out those activities (including staff and external suppliers like SCG Precision)?

 Strategic planning is critical to the success of any fundraising program: but it can be challenging.
 Let SCG Precision’s team of fundraising experts work with you to develop your blueprint for fundraising success.